clj-commons/metrics-clojure/docs/source/metrics/timers.rst

 percentiles (doubles between 0 and 1 inclusive) and the values are the maximum time taken for that percentile.
 In this example:

-* 75% of images were processed in 232.00 milliseconds or less.
+* 75% of images were processed in 232 nanoseconds or less
-* 95% of images were processed in 240.23 milliseconds or less.
+* 95% of images were processed in 240 nanoseconds or less
-* ... etc.
+* ... etc

 If you want a different set of percentiles just pass them as a sequence::